Somehow in moving things around, I lost the post with the mission of this site. So here it is.

 - OFFICIAL NEWS ONLY with sources/citations, defined below, unless the "Group" in your profile reads Editorial Advisor.
 Everything else will be removed.
 Details are below.

-- To keep us in copyright compliance, please limit quotes from articles/reviews/books to a maximum of 250 words or, for short articles, a small snippet.
+- To keep us in copyright compliance, limit quotes from articles/reviews/books to a maximum of 250 words or, for short articles, a small snippet.

-- Don't re-post links to articles/videos anywhere on the site except in the Obituaries and Videos forums, unless you have a specific discussion point to make about the content in a relevant thread.
+- Don't re-post/cross-post links to articles/videos anywhere on the site except in the Obituaries and Videos forums, unless you have a specific discussion point to make about the content in a relevant thread.
 We'll remove links for articles that belong in the "Links" forum (and probably have been/will be posted in the daily threads).

 - Discuss critics' opinions in the "Writings on Ballet" forum, your own in the Company forums.